FelixOnline/v2/content/articles/2013-6-20-letting-old-cats-out-of-their-bags-rupert-neate.md

 __TA: What were the high points of your year?__

 RN: The highs were when we have the amazing stories and campaigning stories.
 We did a story about the Astoria banning some club or society.
 It was basically banning them because they were all black and they’ve got a ban on black music.
 So we got them to u-turn on that as well.
 That was fun.
 We re-introduced Page 3 [now the centrefold].
 Someone had done it like 3 years before us.
 I liked doing that.
 Appeared in it twice.
 Have you done it?

+{{< figure src="http://felixonline.co.uk/img/upload/201306210138-tna08-neatefront1.jpg" title="The front cover when the Rector tried to introduce a dress code" caption="The front cover when the Rector tried to introduce a dress code" attr="" >}}

 __TA: I’ve done it twice, yeah.
 So what were the lows?__

 RN: The lows were when we had no one to write for us.
 And I didn’t ever sleep on Wednesday.
 Every week because no-one had written anything, no one would file on deadline.
 So you end up staying up all night, writing the front page.
 That’s always the bit you leave till last when you’re knackered, so that is stupid.
 Then all layout.
 That was low.